MicrosoftDocs/win32/desktop-src/gdi/redrawing-the-entire-client-area.md

 ---
-Description: 'You can have your application redraw the entire contents of the client area whenever the window changes size by setting the CS\_HREDRAW and CS\_VREDRAW styles for the window class.' ms.assetid: 'ed68b85e-8382-4450-b07d-0422b44dc2e3'
+Description: You can have your application redraw the entire contents of the client area whenever the window changes size by setting the CS\_HREDRAW and CS\_VREDRAW styles for the window class. ms.assetid: ed68b85e-8382-4450-b07d-0422b44dc2e3
-title: Redrawing the Entire Client Area
+title: Redrawing the Entire Client Area ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Redrawing the Entire Client Area